gbowne1/codebooker/docs/DEVSETUP.md

 # Developer Environment Setup

 This project was bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app).
-This CRA allows developers to see the application in a web browser, make changes to the code, and see those changes reflected immediately without having to manually refresh the page.
+This CRA allows developers to view the application in a web browser, make changes to the code, and see those changes reflected immediately without having to manually refresh the page.
 This feature is known as "hot/live reloading".

-This section will contain information that will help you:
+The following sections will contain information that will help you:

 - [Clone the project](#clone),
 - Set up the project in their IDE or editor,